BGI-Qingdao/stlfr2supernova_pipeline/README.md

 FFFFFFFFFFFFFFEF>FFFFFFFFFFEFFFFFFFFFFFFFFEFFFFFCEF>FF>GCAFBFFFFFF;7FEFFCFE9FAFFEFFFF<=;'8EFFFAF=FFF
 ```

-- the read2 of stLFR reads
+- Read2 of stLFR reads

-*The barcode information are appended at the header line. #xxx_xxx_xxx part is the barcode.*
+*The barcode information is appended at the header line. #xxx_xxx_xxx part is the barcode.*

 ```
 @CL100117953L1C001R001_1#844_1383_927/2 1       1